+Yes!
 Many patients combine the Vbeam laser with other non-invasive cosmetic treatments for rejuvenation, such as HydraFacials, chemical peels, microneedling, Fraxel, eMatrix, and Clear + Brilliant.
-Due to the ease of the Vbeam laser treatment and lack of downtime associated with the procedure, many patients choose to treat other skin issues, such as their sun spots, freckles, or age spots at the same time as having the Vbeam laser treatment.
-Since the Vbeam is such a gentle laser, it can be combined with other procedures such as Botox or Dysport, and dermal fillers of Juvederm, Sculptra, and Restylane.
-It is extremely popular at Dr. Green’s office to combine these treatment options for the best cosmetic results during the same visit.
+Due to the ease of the Vbeam laser treatment and lack of downtime associated with the procedure, many patients choose to treat other skin issues, such as their sun spots, freckles, or age spots, while having the Vbeam laser treatment.
+Since the Vbeam is such a gentle laser, it can be combined with other cosmetic procedures such as Botox or Dysport and dermal fillers of Juvederm, Sculptra, and Restylane.
+It is extremely popular at Dr. Michele Green’s NYC office to combine these treatment options for the best cosmetic results during the same visit.

-The Vbeam Perfecta is the next generation Vbeam laser and treats all of the same indications as the original Vbeam laser.
+The Vbeam Perfecta is the next-generation Vbeam laser and treats all the same indications as the original Vbeam laser.
 In addition, it treats pigmented lesions as freckles, sun spots, discoloration, and other benign pigmentation.
-Dr. Green uses this latest generation Vbeam Perfecta as it is an even more advanced system at treating facial telangiectasis and rosacea than the classic Vbeam laser.
+Dr. Green uses this latest generation- the Vbeam Perfecta, an even more advanced system for treating facial telangiectasias and rosacea than the classic Vbeam laser.
 The Vbeam Prima is quite similar to the Vbeam Perfecta but has been reported to have many servicing issues.

-Maintaining proper skin care is essential when treating your skin for facial rosacea, sun damage, or facial discoloration.
-While the Vbeam laser can successfully treat various types of redness, including blood vessels and sun damage, proper skin care products and sun avoidance are necessary both to maintain the results from your laser and prevent new sun damage.
+Maintaining a proper skincare routine is essential when treating your skin for facial rosacea, sun damage, or discoloration.
+While the Vbeam laser can successfully treat various types of redness, including blood vessels and sun damage, using the proper skin care products and sun protection are necessary to maintain the results from your Vbeam laser treatment and prevent new sun damage and signs of aging.
 The Vbeam pulsed dye laser is the gold standard in laser rejuvenation.
-However, it is essential to use sunscreen with an SPF 30 or higher on a daily basis in addition of your laser treatments.
+However, using sunscreen with an SPF of 30 or higher daily in addition to your laser treatments is essential.
 In addition to sun avoidance, Dr. Green also recommends reducing alcohol intake and cigarette smoking, as they age the skin and contribute to facial blood vessels and rosacea.